 Once your dog or cat is no longer having flare-ups, your veterinarian may recommend slowly reintroducing foods that were previously part of their diet to see if any of them cause the symptoms to come back.
 Then, bingo!
 You’ll know exactly which food to avoid.

 The best treatment for your pet’s allergies depends on what is causing them.
 If your pet’s flare-ups come from airborne allergens, your vet will likely recommend allergy shots to help your pet build up resistance to the allergens.
 Special shampoos and sprays containing aloe, oatmeal, and other skin-soothing ingredients may also control the itch.

 A prescription shampoo from your veterinarian may come in handy for frequent baths.
-The excessive shampooing can further dry out and aggravate your pet’s skin, so you’ll want something that won’t strip away the natural moisture.
+Excessive shampooing can further dry out and aggravate your pet’s skin, so you’ll want something that won’t strip away the natural moisture.

 Veterinarians may suggest certain bagged or canned foods for pets with food allergies that don’t contain the ingredients inducing their flare-ups.
 In some instances, it may be advised to feed home-cooked meals to pets with food allergies.

 Are you or a member of your household experiencing allergy symptoms around your pet?
 A pet's hair, dander, and saliva can cause allergic reactions in humans, but something concentrated in the pet’s fur, like dust or pollen, may also be at the root of the problem.